Information for Year 6 Parents

 The Parent/Carer will:

-- ensure my child attends school regularly, on time, properly dressed, properly equipped and that he/she understands the importance of punctuality to lessons
+- ensure my child attends school regularly, on time, properly dressed, properly equipped and that they understand the importance of punctuality to lessons

 - make the school aware of any concerns or problems that might affect my child’s behaviour/learning

-- support my child with his/her home-learning opportunities and ensure my child completes his/her home-learning on time
+- support my child with their home-learning opportunities and ensure my child completes their home-learning on time

 - attend parent-teacher consultation evenings and other information events about my child’s progress